kevmhughes/ChitChat/README.md

 * send and receive text messages
 * send and receive images, or photos
-* take photos with the mobile phone´s camera, and send them as a message
+* take photos with the mobile phone's camera, and send them as a message
-* share the user´s location
+* share the user's location
 * view messages, images, photos, and location offline

 # Take a Look at the App